Ambrosys/os-matcher/docs/content/TrackPointProjection/Overview.rst

 If even that is not enough to determine a priority ordering of candidates, there are three more optional categories to deal with that issue:

-* **originId** of the street segment from the input street map data the candidate is laying on (for example the id a street segment has in the osm database)
+* **originId** of the street segment from the input street map data the candidate is laying on (for example the ID a street segment has in the osm database)
 * **originOffset + streetSegmentIndex** (because it might arise that a street segment is divided in sub street segments)
 * **streetIndex** of the street segment as it was placed in the internal data structure (as a last decision criteria which is guaranteed to be unique, for the rare cases when the input street map data has duplicate IDs)